kaze-ally/animal_prediction/README.md

-# 🐾 Animal Prediction using Deep Learning
+# 🐾 Animal classification using Deep Learning

 A complete end-to-end pipeline to classify 10 different animals from images, built with PyTorch and deployed as a Streamlit web app.
 This repository includes: